kjmrknsn/livy-rs/README.md

 livy = "0.2"
 ```

-Next, add the followling line to the crate root:
+Next, add the following line to the crate root:

 ```rust
 extern crate livy;